 $$i\mathcal{M}_t = \frac{ie^2}{t}\left[\bar{u}(p')\gamma^\mu u(p)\right]\left[\bar{v}(q)\gamma_\mu v(q')\right]$$

 The electron current $\bar{u}\gamma^\mu u$ and the positron current $\bar{v}\gamma_\mu v$ are connected by the photon propagator.
-Compare to the s-channel where the currents are $\bar{v}\gamma^\mu u$ (annihilation) and $\bar{u}\gamma_\mu v$ (creation).

 $$\overline{|\mathcal{M}_t|^2} = \frac{2e^4(s^2+u^2)}{t^2}$$

-The trace calculation is identical in structure to the s-channel with $s \leftrightarrow t$.
+Contract $T_1^{\mu\nu}T_{2\mu\nu}$ and substitute Mandelstam variables in the massless limit.
 The $1/t^2$ pole gives the characteristic forward peak of Coulomb scattering.